What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 - Plumbing fixtures (sinks, toilets, tubs, faucets)

-- Electrical fixtures (lighting, ceiling fans, outlets)
+- Electrical fixtures (lighting, fans, outlets)

-- Water heaters that serve only your unit
+- Water heater (serving only your unit)

 - Fire